Node Deployment in Heterogeneous Rayleigh Fading Sensor Networks

-{\bf Step 3 [optimizing $\mathbf{R}$ while $\mathbf{P}$, $\mathbf{Q}$, and $\mathbf{W}$ are fixed]: } Note that the data routing $\mathbf{R}$ only affects the AP power consumption in Eq. (\ref{rewrie_second_objective_function}) and it does not change the sensor power consumption.
-Since the cell partitioning, and thus the total volume of data that each AP transmits is fixed, optimizing $\mathbf{R}$ translates into each AP adjusting its data transmission independent of other AP nodes.
+{\bf Step 3 [optimizing $\mathbf{R}$ while $\mathbf{P}$, $\mathbf{Q}$, and $\mathbf{W}$ are fixed]: } The choice of normalized flow matrix $\mathbf{R}$ does not affect the sensors' power consumption and only changes the APs' power consumption in Eq. (\ref{rewrie_second_objective_function}).
+Since the cell partitioning, and thus each individual cell's volume is fixed, the total amount of data per time unit that each AP transmits is fixed.
+Therefore, to optimize $\mathbf{R}$, each AP can work independent of other AP nodes to adjust its data transmission scheme.
 For each AP, say $n$, we have the following objective function:

-To make the above optimization problem tractable, we resort to a common optimization strategy that seeks to minimize the upper bound on the objective function instead of directly optimizing the objective function itself.
-For this purpose, first, we aim to provide an upper bound on the AP $n$'s power consumption in Eq. (\ref{N_objective_functions_ergodic}). \begin{lemma} Let $U(x)=e^x \times E_1(x)$ where $E_1(x)$ is the exponential integral of order $1$ defined in Eq. (\ref{exponential_integral_definition}).
-Then, we have:
+To make the above constrained optimization problem tractable, we make use of a common optimization technique that aims to minimize an upper bound of the objective function instead of explicitly minimizing the objective function itself.
+Thus, our first goal is to present an upper bound on AP $n$'s transmission power consumption in Eq. (\ref{N_objective_functions_ergodic}). \begin{lemma} Let $U(x)=e^x \times E_1(x)$ where $E_1(x)$ is the exponential integral of order $1$.
+Then, we have